regb/scabolic/README.md

 will provide it in the near future) a nice Domain Specific Language (DSL) to be used either as an interactive tool within the Scala REPL or as a Scala library.

-Currently, Scabolic provides two stable interfaces:
+Currently, Scabolic provides two documented interfaces:

 - The CafeSat tool
 - A Scala API to use inner SAT solver